-Right to take for tenants in condominiums
+Right to take for tenants in co-owned properties

-This right allows condominium owners to install a charging station without requiring the agreement of the other co-owners, provided the work does not affect the structure of the building.
-Introduced by decree n°2011-873 of July 25, 2011this right was extended by decree n°2020-1720 of December 24, 2020.
+This right enables co-owners to install a charging point without the agreement of the other co-owners, provided that the work does not affect the structure of the building.
+Introduced by the decree no. 2011-873 of 25 July 2011This right was extended by the decree no. 2020-1720 of 24 December 2020.

-In concrete terms, this right allows individuals to request the installation of an electric charging point in their parking space if their building does not have one.
+In practical terms, this right allows individuals to request the installation of an electric charging point in their parking space if their building does not have one.
 The power of the charging point must be less than or equal to 22 kW.

 The lessor's obligations with regard to the right to take